 It is hard to appraise the job of testing during the process of software product development.
 Its objectives are not restricted to fixing bugs.
-The fundamental idea behind software testing isn’t just to ensure a product functions as proposed yet additionally to decide the probability of a negative user experience in the future.
+The fundamental idea behind software testing isn’t just to ensure that a product functions as proposed yet additionally to decide the probability of a negative user experience in the future.
 To get this going, experts utilize many types of software testing techniques, which are easy to get confused.

 Though testing is the way toward executing a program determined to discover mistakes.
 To cause our product to perform well it ought to be without mistake.
-In the event that testing is done effectively it will eliminate every one of the blunders from the product.
+In the event that testing is done effectively, it will eliminate every one of the blunders from the product.
 Let’s learn about software testing and its types in detail.

 What is Software Testing and Why is it Important?

 Software Testing is a technique to check whether the genuine software product coordinates with anticipated necessities and to guarantee that the software is error-free.
-It includes execution of software/system modules utilizing manual or automated tools to assess at least one property of interest.
+It includes the execution of software/system modules utilizing manual or automated tools to assess at least one property of interest.
 The reason for software testing is to recognize mistakes, flaws or missing necessities rather than real prerequisites.

 Some prefer saying Software testing as a White Box and Black Box Testing.
 In straightforward terms, Software Testing means the Verification of Application Under Test (AUT).

 Software Testing is important, in such a case that there are any bugs or errors in the software, it very well may be recognized early and settled before delivery of the final software product.
-Appropriately tested software items guarantee reliability, security and high performance which further results in saving time, cost effective and satisfied consumers.
+Appropriately tested software items guarantee reliability, security and high performance which further results in saving time, cost-effective and satisfied consumers.

 Testing is important on the grounds that software bugs could be costly or even dangerous.
 Software bugs can conceivably cause money related and human loss.